asaltveit/proj3-anagrams/README.md

 students connected to the same server will see the same vocabulary list but may have different anagrams.

-## Authors

-Initial version by M Young; to be revised by CIS 322 students.

 ## Known bugs

 The start/stop scheme is not working.
 Flask (or perhaps the virtual